Roxbury is Born

-Roxbury was born in an Act of The New Hampshire General Court in 1812 and was formed from pieces of Packersfield [now Nelson], Marlborough and Keene.
-The creation of Roxbury was a co-operative effort led from within Packersfield by respected citizens.
-It took years of negotiations led by a determined group of families who had settled in the town’s southwest quarter at about the time of the revolution.
+Roxbury was born in an Act of The New Hampshire General Court in 1812 and was formed from pieces of Packersfield [now Nelson], Marlborough, and Keene.
+The creation of Roxbury was a cooperative effort led from within Packersfield by its respected citizens.
+It took years of negotiations led by a determined group of families who had settled in the town’s southwest quarter at about the time of the American Revolution.
 They were united by their near simultaneous settlement and by their origin.
 Most came from Rutland, Massachusetts.
-Town Records make it clear that the special needs of those living in the southwest corner of the town were recognized and accommodated.
-They had roads, a school, leadership roles in Packersfield government and there was concern for their spiritual lives.
+Town Records the timemake it clear that the special needs of those living in the southwest corner of the town were recognized and accommodated.
+They had roads, a school, leadership roles in Packersfield government, and there was concern for their spiritual lives.
 It was a far different process than the formation of Sullivan over the “remonstrance” of Packersfield.
 It also took twenty-five years.

-The question of a new town for those living in the southwest quarter first appears in Nelson, then Packersfield, records in November 1787.
-The concept of Roxbury in those days was a new town formed of parts of Packersfield, Dublin and Marlborough From the beginning the Town of Packersfield objected to the size of the territory it would lose and not the to fact of a new town being formed.
-From the record of the town meeting of 1787: “voted not to grant the prayer of the petition praying to have part of the town set off (viz) two miles at the north and three miles at the south …….”
+The question of a new town for those living in the southwest quarter first appears in Nelson, Packersfield at the time, records in November of 1787.
+The concept of Roxbury in those days was a new town formed of parts of Packersfield, Dublin, and Marlborough.
+From the beginning the Town of Packersfield objected to the size of the territory it would lose and not to fact of a new town being formed.
+The record of the town meeting of 1787 tells us: “voted not to grant the prayer of the petition praying to have part of the town set off (viz) two miles at the north and three miles at the south …….”

 But also “Voted to set off the southwest corner of Packersfield beginning at Sullivan southeast corner and running a parallel line with Sullivan east line accrost [sic] said Packersfield to Marlborough line saving to the town of Packersfield their ministerial lot lying within said tract voted off.”